pranavgaikwad/pigeon-ftp/docs/PFTPClient.md

 # PFTP Client

 PFTPClient implements the sending side of data transfer.
+It can be used to send data to multiple receivers.

-It provides `rdt_send()` interface to send arbitrary data to a receiver.
-It can be configured to use a custom `MSS (Maximum Segment Size)` value and a `timeout` value.
+It provides `rdt_send()` interface to send arbitrary data to `n` number of receivers where `n` can be configured at startup.
+Optionally, it can use custom `MSS (Maximum Segment Size)` and `timeout` values.

 ## rdt\_send()

 `rdt_send(bytes)` is the main communication primitive provided by PFTPClient.
 It internally buffers bytes to make fixed size `(MSS)` segments before they are transferred over an un-reliable channel.
 A timeout counter on each segment identifies lost segments.
+UDP checksum fields in segment headers provide error control.

 ## Protocol